Particular/NServiceBus.Storage.MongoDB/README.md

 `docker run -d -p 27017:27017 --name TestMongoDB mongo:latest --replSet tr0`

 Once started, initialize the replication set (required for transaction support) by connecting to the database using a mongo shell.
-You can connect directly from your local machine using `mongo.exe` or use the following docker container to start a mongo shell inside the container:
+You can connect directly from your local machine using `mongo.exe` or use the following docker command to start a mongo shell inside the container:

 `docker exec -it TestMongoDB mongo`